fieldtrip/website/tutorial/distributedcomputing_qsub.md

 ---
 title: Speeding up your analysis using distributed computing with qsub
+category: tutorial
-tags: [tutorial, matlab, script, qsub, distcomp, meg-language]
+tags: [matlab, script, qsub, distcomp, meg-language]
 ---

 # Speeding up your analysis using distributed computing with qsub